pkp/pkp-docs/learning-ojs/en/production-publication.md

 * Open the resulting HTML files in a text editor (e.g., NotePad in Windows) or HTML editor (e.g., Adobe Dreamweaver).
 From here, you will need to make any final clean up or formatting.
 Understanding the basics of HTML is required.
 There are many [free tutorials](https://www.w3schools.com/html/), but it does take some time.
 * Keep the HTML formatting basic.
 Just focus on paragraphs, line breaks, headings, and links.
 Don’t worry about fonts, colours, or other design elements - OJS will take care of all of that automatically as part of the overall journal design.
 * Upload to OJS as an HTML galley file
-* The HTML viewer renders HTML files within an iframe, which may affect navigation to hyperlinked web pages.
-You can bypass this feature by opening hyperlinks in a new browser tab, by adding the `target="_blank"` attribute to your href tags.

 A few example HTML templates can be found and adapted from these sources: